1tanwang/NFL-strength-of-schedule/README.md

 * [Opponents Sets 2020](http://www.nfl.com/news/story/0ap3000001093515/article/opponents-for-each-team-set-for-2020-nfl-season)

 ## Strength of Schedule

+The rank of each team is the rank of schedule easiness; _the higher the rank is, the easier the schedule is._

 | Team                 | sos_2020 | rank_2020 | sos_2019 | rank_2019 |
 |----------------------|----------|-----------|----------|-----------|
 | Baltimore Ravens     | 0.438    | 1         | 0.488    | 11        |